MAFFPT/hubitat-Sonoff-Wi-Fi-Switch-DIY-mode/README.md

 ### Get Info

-  Query the device and obtain all available informations about it and display those informations at the **Current Status** section
+  Query the device and obtain all available informations about it and display those informations at the **Current Status** section.

 ### On

-  Guess what ... turn the device's switch ON !
+  Guess what ... turn the device's switch ON!

 ### Off